fayaznaim/FolderMaker/README.md

 ### No dependencies.
 That one exe is the full program.

 ## A small utility to create folders, hundreds, thousands of them.
-The "Simulate" button is very imprtant as it does NOT create the foldrers but it will simulate the creation of the folders and shows you what you are about to create.
+The "Simulate" button is very imprtant as it does NOT create the folders but it will simulate the creation of the folders and shows you what you are about to create.

 ** Folder names cannot contain certain characaters - please keep that in mind.
 ** If a folder already exists in the target directory, a new folder with the same name will NOT be created. **